nuxeo-cps/NXLucene/README.txt

   extended to other protocols, such as SOAP, thanks to its modular design.

-  NXLucene supports the FSDirectory backend for now.
+  Note the FSDirectory backend is the only supported backend by NXLucene for now.

-  The search results are returned as RSS stream.
+  The search results are returned as RSS streams.

   NXLucene exposes a custom query language for indexing and searching operations.
 Not the Lucene native search query is of course still